 Audition, Interview and Folio Requirements

 Please see below for interview, audition and submission requirements specific to your chosen specialisation.
-Interviews may be held in conjunction with an audition (if applicable) and run for approximately 25-30 minutes in total.

 - Applicants should prepare three pieces of music, no longer than 30 minutes in total, demonstrating their skill on the instrument they wish to study.